CosmaLab/OligoPaint_design/README.md

 - Col 9:	Tm of each probe (Tm column in OligoMiner output.csv).

-This step can be directly done using the custom script OligoMiner_to_OligoLego.m, and specifying the OligoMiner output as well as the characteristics of the region in the Custom inputs section.
+This step can be directly done using the custom script `OligoMiner_to_OligoLego.m`, and specifying the OligoMiner output as well as the characteristics of the region in the Custom inputs section.

 3. Get streets pool, in this case already available in Streets folder.